 You have had at least 6 months of continuous prior creditable coverage

 You did not have a break in coverage for more than 63 days

 What If I Waited To Enroll In Medicare Part B?

 In most cases, it is best to enroll in Medicare Part B when you’re first eligible so you avoid paying a Part B late enrollment penalty.
 However, if you and your spouse are working and have group health insurance though an employer or union, you could decide to delay Part B, even after you turn 65.
 If and when your employer coverage ends, you may be able to enroll in Part B without a penalty.
 Your Medicare Supplement six month Open-Enrollment Period will begin at that time.

 However, if you enroll in Part B while you still have employer-sponsored coverage, the Medicare Supplement Open Enrollment clock will start ticking.
 Unless you buy a Medicare Supplement policy before you need it-other words, while you still have coverage through your employer, you will lose your Open Enrollment Period.

 What Are The Different Types Of Medicare Supplement Plans?

 Currently, there are 10 standardized Medicare Supplement plans, each represented by a letter (A, B, C, D, F, G, K, L, M, N).
 There is also a high deductible-version of Plan F. These plans are available in most states; Massachusetts, Minnesota, and Wisconsin each have their own different set of standardized Medicare Supplement plans.

 Coverage levels and premiums vary, but the benefits of each plan within a lettered category remain the same despite the insurance company or location.
-For example, Plan A benefits are the same in New Jersey as they are in Texas, If a Medicare Supplement includes a certain benefit, this benefit is covered 100% unless otherwise specified.
+For example, Plan A benefits are the same in New Jersey as they are in Texas, if a Medicare Supplement plan includes a certain benefit, this benefit is covered 100% unless otherwise specified.